-NIH-funded study finds high HIV infection rates among gay and bisexual black men in the USJuly 26th, 2012 in HIV & AIDS /
+NIH-funded study finds high HIV infection rates among gay and bisexual black men in the USJuly 26, 2012 in Medicine & Health / HIV & AIDS

 The rate of new HIV infections among black men who have sex with men (MSM) in the United States, particularly younger men, is high and suggests the need for prevention programs specifically tailored to this population, according to initial findings from the HPTN 061 study.
 The preliminary results were presented at the XIX International AIDS Conference (AIDS 2012) in Washington, D.C., by study co-chair Kenneth Mayer, M.D., medical research director for the Fenway Community Health Center in Boston.